 I spent several hours listening to a variety of music genres, ranging from hip hop to extreme metal, on the Precog using the Music setting and was pleased with the even frequency response, volume and clarity.
 Bass sounded tight and punch, mids were muscular and highs sounded pronounced without becoming shrill.

 Things weren’t all rosy, however.
 When I used the Precog with its 3.5mm connection and, therefore, without using the onboard DAC, the headset lost some serious oomph.
 The drop in volume and loss of aural definition was very noticeable, to the point where I can not recommend using the Precog this way unless you have no other choice.
-Further exacerbating this issue is the fact that Environmental Noise Canceling is not available for use with the 3.5mm connection, so you’re giving up a useful feature in addition to sound quality.
+Further exacerbating this issue is the fact that Environmental Noise Canceling can't be used with a 3.5mm connection, so you’re giving up a useful feature in addition to sound quality.
 This is a particular sad state of affairs for those hoping to use the Precog with a console.

 Microphone on XPG Precog